-If you’re new to bodybuilding and want to build muscle the right way, you’re in the right place.
+If you’re new to bodybuilding and looking for a beginner bodybuilding plan or roadmap to build muscle the right way, you’re in the right place.

 Lift & Nurture is designed specifically for beginners who want clear guidance, real structure, and sustainable progress — not hype, shortcuts, or confusing advice.